Rub Insomnia Away with Homemade Sleep Balm

 One of the reasons I prefer to make my own sleep rub is because I can add different essential oils for different insomnia symptoms.

 It can be confusing to know which essential oils work best for sleep, especially if you’ve never used them before.
 Here’s a quick overview of the most common insomnia symptoms and which oils can help.

 |Waking Up in the Middle of the Night||Bergamot|

 And if you have more than one of these symptoms, don’t be afraid to experiment and mix them together to create your own personalized sleep balm.

 Not sure how to make sleep balm by using your own recipe?
-You can find a list of recipes in my posts, Creative Ways to Use Lavender to Sleep, 5 Easy and Essential Oil Recipes for Sleep and The Best Essential Oil Sleep Recipes (and how to use them) and Make Relaxing Diffuser Blends for Sleep with Just 3 Oils.
+You can find a list of recipes in my posts, Creative Ways to Use Lavender to Sleep, 5 Easy and Essential Oil Recipes for Sleep, The Best Essential Oil Sleep Recipes (and how to use them) and Make Relaxing Diffuser Blends for Sleep with Just 3 Oils.
 The recipes there are for essential oil diffusers, but they will also work in your homemade sleep balm, too.

 Make Sleep Balm a Part of your Nightly Ritual

 Aromatherapy is a great way prepare your mind and body for a good night’s sleep.
 A sleep rub gives you the benefits of sleepy essential oils, as well as nourishing natural oils for your skin.

 Once you know how to make sleep balm, you’ll wonder why you never made yourself a batch sooner.
 It’s so quick and easy, you’ll even want to make some as gifts to give to your friends.
 I mean, everybody loves to sleep, right?
 Make a personalized gift by slipping your DIY sleep rub into a homemade sleep gift basket.